-The Underworld series might not be set in Prague, but a large number of scenes were filmed there.
-These include not only scenes filmed around and inside Prague Castle, but also street-chase scenes and indoor scenes shot in sets built from scratch inside Prague’s largest movie studio, Barrandov Studios.
-One of the most famous locations for the film, however, is actually outside Prague.
-The beautiful white castle that serves as the location for the Eastern Coven is Hluboká Castle, located about two hours outside of Prague.
+The Underworld series might not be one of the movies that take place in Prague, but a large number of scenes were filmed here.
+These include not only scenes filmed around and inside the magnificent Prague Castle but also street-chase scenes and indoor scenes shot on sets built from scratch inside Prague’s largest movie studio, Barrandov Studios.
+One of the most striking locations used for the film, however, can be found just outside Prague.
+The beautiful white castle that serves as headquarters for the Eastern Coven is Hluboká Castle, around two hours away from the Czech capital.

-This movie about a magician (Edward Norton) and the woman he loves uses Prague as a stand-in for 19th-century Vienna.
-It is a very successful replacement, as many of Prague’s landmarks wouldn’t look out of place in Austria.
-Prague Castle plays a big role in the film, but so does the Divadlo na Vinohradech (a beautiful theater in the heart of Prague where Norton’s character performs).
-In addition, the film uses the town of Tábor and special locations in centuries-old Cesky Krumlov to showcase a mix of magnificent scenery.
+Prague stands in as a mesmerising substitute for 19th-century Vienna in this film, which features Edward Norton as the eponymous magician.
+It is a very successful replacement, as much of Prague’s enchanting architecture has remained untouched since that period.
+Prague Castle features prominently in the film, as does the Divadlo na Vinohradech, which is a beautiful theatre in the heart of Prague where Norton’s character performs.
+In addition, the film uses the town of Tábor and special locations in fairytale village Cesky Krumlov to showcase a mix of magnificent Czech scenery.

 One of the most acclaimed movies filmed in Prague, this Oscar-winning film about the life of Mozart uses the capital as a replacement for 18th-century Vienna.
 Two of the most notable sets used are the Old Town Square and the Estates Theatre, where all of Mozart’s performances are filmed.
 The scenes that are set in the Emperor’s Palace actually filmed at the Archbishop’s Palace on Hradcanske Square.
 The film stars many of the opulent palaces and magnificent buildings around Prague, from the Kromeriz Palace and its gardens to Maltese Square.